-We will continue to systematically identify, map and build relationships with leading scientists, technologists, entrepreneurs, investors and philanthropists around the world to catalyse collaborations worth €1 billion.
-And, we will continue to publicly raise awareness about our work and the importance of collaboration to achieve major breakthroughs.
+We will continue our systematic outreach to our network of leading scientists, technologists, entrepreneurs, investors and philanthropists around the world to catalyse collaborations worth €1billion.

+And, from a fundraising point of view, we will continue to build relationships and seek to secure partnerships and donations from HNWIs and other sources.